-Swelling: blood circulation in the operated leg is sluggish after surgery, gravity will pool swelling down into the thigh, calf and ankle.
+Swelling: blood circulation in the operated leg is sluggish after surgery, gravity will pool swelling down into the knee, calf, ankle and foot.
 As you walk more and elevate this will improve.
 (Swelling on average lasts 6-8 weeks.)

 However, any swelling that comes with significant changes in your level of pain should be reported to your surgeon's office as you could be experiencing a blood clot.